yanolja/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -query-frontend.results-cache.backend
   [backend: <string> | default = ""]

-  # The memcached_config configures the Memcached-based caching backend.
+  # The memcached block configures the Memcached-based caching backend.
-  # The CLI flags prefix for this block config is: query-frontend.results-cache
+  # The CLI flags prefix for this block configuration is:
+  # query-frontend.results-cache
-  [memcached: <memcached_config>]
+  [memcached: <memcached>]

   # Enable cache compression, if not empty.
 Supported values are: snappy.
   # CLI flag: -query-frontend.results-cache.compression